Attention A T users. To access the menus on this page please perform the following steps.

 Contact your family doctor to ask for a recommendation.
 You can also ask friends and family if they can recommend someone.

 If you have health insurance, call to find out which mental health providers your insurance company will pay for.
-Your insurance company may require that you choose a provider from among a list of therapists they maintain.
+Your insurance company may require that you choose a provider from among a list they maintain.

-Finding a therapist using the internet
+Finding a provider using the internet

 Psychology Today,* offers a therapist directory by location.
 You can also find treatment centers here.